ShunichiroT/EasiGP/Data/README.md

 5\.
 Marker data (marker\_info.csv)

 * Columns:
-  * Chromosome: belonging chromosome number (NUMBER)
+  * chromosome: belonging chromosome number (NUMBER)
-  * Name: name of each marker
+  * name: name of each marker
-  * Middle: the midpoint location of the marker
-  * Start: the beginning location of the marker
+  * start: the beginning location of the marker
-  * End: the end location of the marker
+  * end: the end location of the marker
 * Rows: markers